 With the rapid development of tool materials, the physical, mechanical properties, and cutting performance of various new tool materials have been greatly improved, and the application range has been continuously expanding.

-The choice of cutting tool materials has a great impact on tool life, machining efficiency, machining quality, and machining costs.
-The tool must withstand high pressure, high temperature, friction, shock, and vibration when cutting.
-Therefore, the cutting tool material should have the following basic properties:
+The selection of cutting tool materials significantly influences tool life, machining efficiency, quality, and costs.
+During cutting operations, tools are subjected to extreme conditions including high pressure, elevated temperatures, friction, shock, and vibration.
+Consequently, cutting tool materials must possess the following essential properties:

-Cutting tool materials should have high strength and toughness to withstand cutting forces, shocks, and vibrations, and prevent brittle fracture and chipping of the tool.
+Cutting tool materials should exhibit high strength and toughness to withstand cutting forces, shocks, and vibrations.
+This combination of properties helps prevent brittle fracture and chipping of the tool edge, ensuring consistent performance and extended tool life.
+The optimal balance between strength and toughness varies depending on the specific machining application.

 Diamond is an isomer of carbon, the hardest material ever found in nature.